Marilyn Okoro

 Marilyn had a limited race schedule in 2010, but returned to a degree of form when taking bronze at the UK championships.
 Subsequently, Okoro was selected to challenge for a medal in the 800 m alongside Jenny Meadows and Jemma Simpson at the 2010 European Championships in Barcelona.
 She finished 4th in her semi-final, therefore did not progress to the final.
-Okoro recovered from that disappointment to run the second leg in the 4 × 400 bronze medal winning quartet alongside Nicola Sanders, Lee McConnell and Perri Shakes-Drayton, clocking 52.0 seconds for her leg.
+Okoro recovered from that disappointment to run the second leg in the 4 × 400 bronze medal-winning quartet alongside Nicola Sanders, Lee McConnell and Perri Shakes-Drayton, clocking 52.0 seconds for her leg.
 She also ran in the heat running 51.8 seconds.
 Vicki Barr replaced Shakes-Drayton in the heats.

 Okoro has been criticised heavily for her front running tactics, most notably by UK Athletics head coach Charles Van Commenee, who described Okoro's performance in the 800 m at the 2009 European Athletics Indoor Championships as "naive and unprofessional" despite not ever coaching the 800m.
 Following her non-selection for the 800 m event at the 2012 Summer Olympics, Okoro accused Van Commenee of being "a bit of a bully."

-Marilyn changed coaches during 2013, moving to the USA and was coached by Johnny Gray Olympic Bronze Medalist and the then American Record Holder.
+Marilyn changed coaches during 2013, moving to the US and was coached by Johnny Gray Olympic Bronze Medalist and the then American Record Holder.
 Her training partners included Team USA's Maggey Vessey and US #2 Duane Soloman.
 She represented Team England at the 2014 Commonwealth Games in Glasgow, where she ran in the semi-final of the 800m.